Charge sheet in teen's gang-rape case filed | Law-Order

 The Hyderabad police on Thursday filed a charge sheet against an 18-year-old and five CCLs (child in conflict with law), who were apprehended in connection with the gang-rape of a teenaged girl here.

-Four of the six were minors and were subsequently granted bail by the JJB while the fifth CCL was granted bail by the High Court while the adult accused is lodged in a jail.
+Four of the CCLs were subsequently granted bail by the JJB while the fifth CCL was granted bail by the High Court while the adult accused is lodged in a jail.

+The official further said a requisition would likely be made on Friday to the JJB seeking the trial of the CCLs as adults, as per the provisions of the amended juvenile justice law to ensure that they get maximum punishment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)